shad-1/Learning-Log/README.md

 - Lucene is a super powerful text search engine.
 The concept of inverted mappings is brilliant.
 (1/7/22)
 - LukeMapper is a great micro-ORM.
 Still need to dig into it more.
 (1/7/22)

+## NuGet
+- Make sure you have the correct package sources, and that they are appropriately enabled.
+(3/16/22)
+- To clear local caches, make sure nothing is using NuGet (kill all running dotnet projects and maybe close VS).
+(3/16/22)
+  - `dotnet nuget locals all -c`

 ## Debugging
 - If a parent component is not recieving the expected information from the child, dig into the way that the child is working.
 Odds are an event isn't being fired.
 (11/2/21)
 - If you're not sure why properties on an object are the way that they are, check the DB to see if other instances/versions of that object have matching properties.
 If not, you might be dealing with bad data.
 (11/12/21)